Pylons/stateof/stateof.rst

 - Easy "REST API" creation and JSON rendering.

-- Runs on CPython 2.4+, GAE, Jython, and PyPy (no Python 3 support).
+- Runs on CPython 2.4+, GAE, Jython, and PyPy (no Python 3 support yet).

-- Multiple modes of configuration.

-- Extensible configuration ("plugins", reuse apps without forking).
+- Extensible configuration ("plugins", reuse an application without forking it).

 - Static asset features.